bevacqua/hubby/README.md

-# Hubalyzer
+# Hubby

-> Hubalyzer draws pretty things based on public GitHub profiles
+> Hubby is a lowly attempt to describe public GitHub activity in natural language

+Just visit the site!

 # License